 The old switcheroo

-In this ESL writing activity, students will work individually to make passive statements from the following active sentences:
+For this writing activity, students will work individually to make passive statements from active sentences.

 1. Thousands of people watched the match on television.